 Jeff met his wife, Monica, on a blind date.
 Five years after they were married, he remembers the doctor showing the two of them a sonogram with the three dots on it, each representing a baby in the earliest stages of life.
 He and Monica left the office and sat in their car in the parking lot for a good 10 minutes, not saying much.
 On the way home, Jeff stopped at a green light.
 “Ozone time,” he calls it.

-Katie, Sarah, and Stephen are 17.
-Jeff and Monica also have a 14-year-old, Matthew.
+Katie, Sarah, and Stephen are 24.
+Jeff and Monica also have a 22-year-old, Matthew.
 Stephen has several developmental disability issues.
 He functions at a four-year-old level, but he doesn’t have trouble finding something to smile or laugh about.

 “In some ways, he’s more needy than the other three, in others he’s not.
 If you give him a basketball or a Frisbee, he’s outside for 45 minutes having a great time.
 The thing I’ve learned most because of Stephen is how other people react to him.
-He goes to Turpin High, and he’s been integrated with all the other kids from day one.
+He went to Turpin High, and he was integrated with all the other kids from day one.

 “We get calls from his friends who are normal functioning kids.
 ‘Stephen, can you go to dinner Saturday?’
 They come and pick him up.
-One guy in particular, Mitch – he was the point guard, the wide receiver, very popular, graduated last year, could hang with anyone he wanted to – always texts Monica when he comes home from college to ask if he can take Stephen to lunch.”
+One guy in particular, Mitch – he was the point guard, the wide receiver, very popular, could hang with anyone he wanted to – always texts Monica when he’s in town to ask if he can take Stephen to lunch.”

 Jeff’s humor is mostly directed at himself or the situation.
 He doesn’t beat around bush or play political games.
 One of these days, he’d like to build a cabin on a piece of property the family owns in the mountains of North Carolina.
 Not long ago, on a walk around the land there, he came across a set of the biggest paw prints he’s ever seen – a mountain lion, he supposes.
 He says it was cool to think about.